 Plant height of pigeonpea

-The plant height at 45, 90 and 135 DAS of pigeonpea as influenced by foliar application of nano urea is presented in Table 1.
+The plant height at 45, 90, and 135 DAS of pigeonpea as influenced by foliar application of nano urea is presented in Table 1.

-Out of the various treatments, the control treatment showed the lower plant height 21.7 cm, which was significantly different from the treated plots up to 45 DAS.
-The treatment, consisting of 100 per cent RDN with foliar application of nano urea 6 ml L-1 at flowering (FG) and pod development (PD) stages, recorded the higher plant height of 27.8 cm.
+Out of the various treatments, the control treatment showed the lowest plant height, 21.7 cm, which was significantly different from the treated plots up to 45 DAS.
+The treatment, consisting of 100 per cent RDN with foliar application of nano urea 6 ml L-1 at flowering (FG) and pod development (PD) stages, recorded the highest plant height of 27.8 cm.

-The foliar application of nano urea had a significant influence on the height of plant at 90 and 135 DAS where the application was taken at flowering (FG) and pod development (PD) stages.
+The foliar application of nano urea had a significant influence on the height of the plant at 90 and 135 DAS, where the application was taken at flowering (FG) and pod development (PD) stages.
 Higher plant height was observed with treatment 100 per cent RDN with foliar application of nano urea 4 ml L-1 at flower initiation (FI) and pod development (PD) stages (78.9 and 128.2 cm, respectively), which was statistically at par with RDF with foliar application of normal urea 2 per cent at flowering (FG) and pod development (PD) stages (78.5 and126.2 cm, respectively) and the recommended package of practice (76.2 and 123.7 cm, respectively).
 While the absolute control recorded the lower plant height (62.8 and 102.5 cm, respectively).

 Table 1: Plant height at different growth stages of pigeonpea as influenced by foliar application of nano urea